-It is an arbitrary convention that we design clocks to count up to higher numbers rather than down to lower numbers as time goes on.
-It is also a convention that we re-set our clock by one hour as we move across a time-zone on the earth's surface, or that we add leap days and leap seconds to our calendars.
-However, it is no accident that the duration from instant A to instant B plus the duration from B to instant C is the duration from A to C. It is one of the requirements on what we mean by "duration."
+It is an arbitrary convention that we design clocks to count up to higher numbers rather than down to lower numbers.
+It is also a convention that we re-set our clock by one hour as we move across a time-zone on the Earth's surface, or that we add leap days and leap seconds to our calendars.
+However, it is no convention that in a reference frame the duration from instant A to instant B plus the duration from B to instant C is equal to the duration from A to C. It is one of the objective characteristics of time.

 The goal in designing any clock is that it be accurate.

 23. What Does It Mean for a Clock to be Accurate?

 An accurate clock is a clock that is in synchrony with the standard clock.
 When the time measurements of the clock agree with the measurements made using the standard clock, we say the clock is accurate or properly calibrated or synchronized with the standard clock or simply correct.
 A perfectly accurate clock shows that it is time t just when the standard clock shows that it is time t, for all t.
 Accuracy is different from precision.
 If four clocks read exactly thirteen minutes slow compared to the standard clock, then the four are very precise, but they all are inaccurate by thirteen minutes.